MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Experiments

 We provide results when the features alignment is performed on each of these datasets (whereas the real images for features alignment are unchanged).
 To ensure that the areas of features alignment and testing do not overlap, we split the datasets into two non-overlapping halves (respectively north and south of latitude 37.78°) that are used as training and test sets, respectively.
 Note that we do not need validation as MeshVPR does not have hyperparameters, nor we perform early stopping.
 The choice of using geographically disjoint train/test sets is in accordance to the typical VPR approach \cite{Arandjelovic_2018_netvlad, Berton_2021_svox, Warburg_2020_msls}, where non-overlapping train/test sets are used.
 As queries, we use those from SF-XL \cite{Berton_2022_cosPlace} that are within the test area.

-Results are shown in \cref{tab:database_quality}, and they prove that the mesh quality has a huge impact on the results.
+Results are shown in \cref{fig:database_quality}, and they prove that the mesh quality has a huge impact on the results.
 Using the HQ (high quality) mesh (for both train and test) leads to a 15.7 points R@1 improvement over the LQ (low quality) mesh.
 Results show that the scores obtained when testing on the LQ database benefit if the training is also performed on LQ data.
 For this reason, we will release both the models trained with HQ and LQ data.

-While being somewhat a predictable result, we find very promising that data quality has such a strong impact on results: in fact, as the quality (and availability) of these city-wide 3D meshes is steadily increasing, so will the results of MeshVPR.
+Albeit somewhat predictable, this result is promising for the development of mesh-based VPR: in fact, as the quality (and availability) of these city-wide 3D meshes is steadily increasing, so will the results of MeshVPR.